pygfx/wgpu-py/codegen/README.md

 * Decorate a method with `@apidiff.change` to mark that our method has a different signature.

-## Updating the backend implementations
+## Updating the API of the backend implementations

-The implementations of the API (i.e. the backends, e.g. `rs.py`) are also patched.
+The backend implementations of the API (e.g. `rs.py`) are also patched.
-In this case the source is the base API (not IDL).
+In this case the source is the base API (instead of the IDL).

 The update process is similar to the generation of the base API, except that methods are only added if they `raise NotImplementedError()` in the base implementation.

-Another difference is that this API should not deviate from the base API - only additions are (sparingly) allowed.
+Another difference is that this API should not deviate from the base API - only additions are allowed (which should be used sparingly).

-## Support the implementation of the Rust backend
+## Updating the Rust backend (`rs.py`)

-TODO
+The `rs.py` backend calls into a C library (wgpu-native).
+The codegen helps here, by parsing the corresponding `wgpu.h` and:

+* Detect and report missing enums and enum fields.
+* Detect and report missing flags and flag fields.
+* Generate mappings for enum field names to ints.
+* Validate and annotate struct creations.
+* Validate and annotate function calls into the lib.

+The update process to follow:

+* Download the latest `wgpu.h`.
+* Run `python codegen` to generate code, patches and report.
+* Diff the report for new differences to take into account.
+* Diff `rs.py` to see what structs and functions have changed.
+Lines marked with a FIXME comment should be fixed.
+Others may or may not.
+  Use `wgpu.h` as a reference to check available functions and structs.
+  You can use the codegen to annotate a struct or function call if needed.
+* `python wgpu.codegen` again to validate that all is well.

+## Further tips

+* It's probably easier to update `wgpu.h` before updating `webgpu.idl`.
+* It's probably easier to update relatively often, so each increment is small.